 This O.C. screening series brings drive-in movie nights to the parking lots of three local shopping malls.
 Check event website to confirm screening location and other details.

-Screenings normally take place at King Gillette Ranch in Calabasas and Santa Anita Park in Arcadia, but for February move to the Santa Monica Airport.
+Screenings take place at King Gillette Ranch in Calabasas, Santa Anita Park in Arcadia, and the Santa Monica Airport.
 Check listings for details.

 February 19, 5 p.m.
 Toy Story

 February 19, 7:45 p.m.
 Who Framed Roger Rabbit

 February 20, 5 p.m.
 The Princess and the Frog

 February 26, 5 p.m.
 The Sandlot

 February 26, 7:45 p.m.
 Step Brothers

 February 27, 5 p.m.
 Guardians of the Galaxy

 March 6, 5 p.m.
 Scott Pilgrim vs. the World